Confusing Pygmy Cricket

 |Species:||Mallee Dwarf Cricket (Territirritia tya)|

-Thank you Matthew Connors for confirming the identification of this species
+Thank you Matthew Connors for confirming the id of this species for us

 General Species Information: